pymupdf/PyMuPDF/docs/how-to-open-a-file.rst

 PyMuPDF Pro
 """""""""""""""

-|PyMuPDF Pro| can open Office files.
+|PyMuPDF Office| can open Office files.

 The following file types are supported: